fmatter/pyradigms/README.md

 `z` represents the multiple paradigm tables listed vertically or in multiple files in the output.
 `y` represents the rows of a single paradigm table.
 `x` represents the columns of a single paradigm table.
-These dimensions must all be lists of strings, if a list contains multiple strings, those parameteres will be combined in the resulting paradigm.
+These dimensions must all be lists of strings, if a list contains multiple strings, those parameters will be combined in the resulting paradigm.
 Printed in the cells of the paradigm are the values in the column `Form`; if your `.csv` file uses a different label, specify it with `read_file(target_string=<label>)`

 Schematic usage: